itristenx/nova-universe/cueit-slack/README.md

    - `SLACK_BOT_TOKEN`
    - `API_URL`
    - optional `SLACK_PORT` (defaults to `3001`)
+   - optional `VITE_ADMIN_URL` for a link in confirmation messages
 4. Start the service with `node index.js`.

+The modal fetches available systems and urgency levels from your backend via `/api/config`.
+Ensure `JWT_SECRET` matches the backend so this request is authorized.

 ## Local Testing
 Slack slash commands require a public HTTPS endpoint.
 While developing you can expose your local service using [ngrok](https://ngrok.com/):